LipusM/Datluj-soutez/README.md

 <details>
   <summary><b>Detail</b></summary>

-   **This is project was at the beginning of the React2 course.
-It is used to review the knowledge from the React1 course created by Czechitas.**
+   **This is a project during the React2 course.
+It is used to review the knowledge gained so far.**
-   **For the project Vite package is used.**
+   **For the features which are not part of the original assignment no procedure was created.
+Their creation was based on a voluntary basis.
+There was only a written assignment.**

-   To start the project, just enter the following command in the terminal:
-   **npm run dev**
+   To start the project, just enter the following command in the terminal: **npm run dev**

    The address is then displayed in the terminal.
-To view it in the browser, you must hold **ctrl/cmd** while clicking on it.
+To view it in the browser, you must hold ctrl/cmd while clicking on it.

-   Assignment:
-   Make a simple e-shop in React for the new furniture chain XXXMuck.
-The website will consist of two pages: products offer and product detail.

-  1. Use **npm init kodim-app@latest** xxxmuck to create the basic structure of the web application.
-  2. Review the [main page design](https://kodim.cz/cms/assets/vyvoj-webu/react-2/lekce/opakovani/projektik/xxxmuck/homepage.png) of the store.
-You don't have to follow it exactly, just take it as inspiration.
-Before you start coding, break down the structure of the page into clearly named components.
-Let the home page be contained entirely in the **HomePage** component.
-  3. Study the output of the following [API endpoint](https://apps.kodim.cz/react-2/xxxmuck/products), which returns a list of products in JSON format.
-  4. Create the individual components and build the resulting page from them.
-Retrieve the data for each product from the API.
-  5. Use the **npm install react-router-dom** command to install React Router.
-  6. Add routing to your project.
-The **HomePage** component will have the path **/**.
-  7. Create an empty **ProductPage** component and have it under the **/product** path.
-  8. Complete the **ProductPage** component according to the [provided design](https://kodim.cz/cms/assets/vyvoj-webu/react-2/lekce/opakovani/projektik/xxxmuck/productpage.png).
-  9. When you click on a product on the main page, the **ProductPage** will be displayed without the product yet.
-  10. Display the selected product on the **ProductPage**.
-To do this, you need to pass the **id** of the product in the URL of the page and use the **useParams** hook.
-You can find individual products under their **id** at [this endpoint](https://apps.kodim.cz/react-2/xxxmuck/products/2c6VoCaD).
-The ordering button will not work yet.
+   **Part 1:**
+   1. Make a fork of [repository](https://github.com/Czechitas-podklady-WEB/datluj.cz) with the entire project.
+Install the dependencies and look at the project structure.
+When you start the page, you will see one word rendered on the screen using the **Wordbox** component.
+  2. Study the source code and familiarize yourself with how the application works.
+  3. Review the **Stage** component.
+Ignore the **generateWord** function for now, we have that ready for later.
+In the component state, we don't just store a single string but a whole array of words.
+This is also a preparation for later.
+Until we say otherwise, we will work with a single element array.
+  4. Modify the **Wordbox** component by hanging the **keyUp** event listener on **document**.
+If the user typed the first letter of the word correctly, delete that letter from the word.
+Continue this until the user has typed the entire word.
+You will be using the **lettersLeft** state in the listener and will need to avoid obsoleting it (stale state).
+Use the discussed technique of changing the event listener by itself.
+You will need to add the **lettersLeft** state to the **useEffect** dependencies.
+  5. Once the user has correctly typed a complete word, the **Wordbox** component will be left hanging on the page empty.
+Leave it hanging for now.

 </details>